Al-Fahd

-The Al-Fahd is an armoured fighting vehicle used by the Armed Forces of Saudi Arabia.
+The Al-Fahd is a family of 8x8 armoured fighting vehicle and armoured personnel carrier produced by the Abdallah Al Faris Company for Heavy Industries.
+The vehicle is mainly used by the Armed Forces of Saudi Arabia.
 It was the first armored fighting vehicle developed and built-in Saudi Arabia.
-The vehicle is produced by the Abdallah Al Faris Company for Heavy Industries, which is based in Dammam.

 The Al Fahd is available in three configurations: The AF-40-8-1; an armoured personnel carrier (APC) or infantry fighting vehicle (IFV) variant, and the AF-40-8-2; an armoured fighting/reconnaissance vehicle (AFRV).

 Design

 Mobility

 The AF-40-8-1 and AF-40-8-2 are similar in terms of 8-wheeled hull configuration, suspension, and transmission.
 Internally, however, the vehicles differ in both engine type and engine placement.
 The AF-40-8-2's larger, 12-cylinder engine is mounted at the rear of the hull, where the AF-40-8-1's 10-cylinder engine is mounted at the front to allow for the troop compartment and rear troop ramp which is not present on or required for the AFRV version.

 The Al Fahd uses a variable hydropneumatic suspension which allows the vehicle to adjust its ground clearance by a total of 45 cm - between 15 cm and 60 cm - depending on need.

 The vehicle is designed to be able to negotiate slopes of up to 80% (forward) and 55% (side), and cross trenches between 2 m and 2.5 m.

 There is also an amphibious version of the Al Fahd available depending on customer requirements.
 The hydraulic propellers are optional, so not all Al Fahd's are capable of an amphibious operation.